alant/truffle-drizzle-starter/README.md

 ```
 2. link contract build directory to react client

-I've only verified the following on MacOS.
+I verified the following on only MacOS and Ubuntu Linux.
 ```bash
 # For MacOS and Linux
 cd client/src